cooscoos/Hoive/README.md

 ### Server

-- write some tests for api - need to figure out how to create session in tests
+- Complete writing tests for server/tests/api.rs --- need to figure out how to create sessions in tests.

 <!--
 #### Refs